 Create sign-on policies with Okta Applications

-Okta has several first party applications that are available by default for each Okta instance.
-Additionally, you can now add app-based sign-on policies for all first party apps to allow or restrict access to first party applications.
-Learn more about sign-on policies for applications.
+Okta has several first-party applications that are available by default for each Okta instance.
+You can add app sign-on policies to allow or restrict access to first-party applications.
+You must be a super admin to create sign-on policies.

-Create a more restrictive MFA policy for admins so that they must re-auth every sign on instead of once per day
+Create a more restrictive MFA policy for admins so that they must re-authenticate every sign-on instead of once per day.

-Do a slow rollout of the new Okta End-User Dashboard depending on who users are and the groups they belong to
+Do a slow rollout of the Okta End-User Dashboard depending on who users are and the groups they belong to.

 - Okta End-User Dashboard